EdisonXu/Test/README.md

+Test Repository
+====
 This is test repo containing lots of simple Java test projects.
-====